Dead2/CryptoGoblin/README.md

-# XMR-Stak-CPU-Dead2 - Monero CPU mining tool
+# CryptoGoblin - Monero CPU mining tool
 Forked from https://github.com/fireice-uk/xmr-stak-cpu and part of the donation mining still goes to them.

-If you want to make a little donation directly to me (Dead2), transfers or donation mining (at pool.supportxmr.com:5555), my XMR address is:
+If you want to make a little donation directly to me (Dead2), transfers or donation mining (at pool.supportxmr.com:3333), my XMR address is:
 ```
 45obtQLBPgyZL8Xb4qFFdZQLZugJzkHUo7oHeKd2zZSmfjxRg6WKhAjD4o1eb6LjK1RY2V4sp1nmDAity9Ks9NvZHw8z1EL
 ```